-COVERAGE OPTIONS: Non-Medicare Retirees may continue medical coverage under a medical plan as outlined in the Choices Retiree Workbook.
-All plans include the Prescription Drug Plan.
-Retirees have the option to add the Select Dental Plan and/or vision hardware plan.
+COVERAGE OPTIONS: Retirees may continue medical coverage under a medical plan as outlined in the MUS Choices Retiree Workbook.
+All medical plans include the Prescription Drug Plan.
+Retirees have the option to add the Select Dental Plan and/or Vision Hardware Plan at retirement.
 This is a one-time opportunity for continuing Retirees.
-If a Retiree does not make an election when he/she first retires or when COBRA dental coverage expires or during the Annual Enrollment, he/she will permanently forfeit eligibility for dental coverage.
+If a Retiree does not make a benefit election for dental and/or vision hardware coverage when he/she first retires, he/she will permanently forfeit eligibility for dental and/or vision hardware coverage.
 See any updates to the options available to Retirees in the current Retiree Enrollment Workbook.